EvanKuhn/evankuhn.github.io/_posts/2017-06-22-adding-simple-search-to-your-jekyll-blog.md

 author: Evan Kuhn
 date: 2017-06-22 17:25:00 -0400
 categories: webdev
-summary: How to add simple search functionality to your Jekyll Blog.
+summary: How to add simple search functionality to your Jekyll blog.
 ---

 ## Overview